goessner/g2-mec/api/readme.md

 ```
 <a name="g2+label"></a>
 ### g2.label(str, [loc], off) ⇒ <code>object</code>
 Add label to certain elements.
-See element for support and meaning of arguments.
+See element for support and meaning of arguments.*Please note:* any use of the `label` element requires previous setting of the `cartesian` flag, as ithighly depends on definition of a right handed coordinate system (which is implemented exclusively here).

 **Kind**: instance method of <code>[g2](#g2)</code>
 **Returns**: <code>object</code> - g2